VEK239/StructGNN-lipophilicity/scripts/baseline_improvements/chemprop/README.md

 - substructures_use_substructures - whether to use additional substructures(acids, amins, sulfonamins, esters)
 - substructures_merge - whether to merge neighboring cycles or not

-There is also a new type of cross-validation ("one_out_crossval") which takes one of the four parts of the input dataset and uses it as validation.
+There is also a new type of cross-validation ("one_out_crossval"/"k-fold") which takes one of the four parts of the input dataset and uses it as validation.

+To run hyperparameter optimization from /mol_properties you need to run:
+--config_path ./scripts/baseline_improvements/chemprop/datasets/config.json --data_path ./scripts/baseline_improvements/chemprop/datasets/logp_wo_averaging_train.csv --dataset_type regression --config_save_path ./scripts/baseline_improvements/chemprop/datasets/hyperparameter_optimization/best_params.json

 ### Feature generators